rileywheadon/poll-app/ROADMAP.md

 PR #1:

-- [ ] Update `schema.sql` to accomodate the following changes
+- [x] Update `schema.sql` to accomodate the following changes
-- [ ] Allow regular users to hide their username on polls they make
+- [x] Allow regular users to hide their username on polls they make
-- [ ] Allow regular users to actiate/deactivate their polls
+- [x] Allow regular users to actiate/deactivate their polls
+- [x] Update settings
+  - Allow users to change their username
+  - Add light mode toggle to settings
+  - Add log out to settings
+- [x] Username not showing up in history
+- [x] Remove empty responses
+- [x] Show timestamp for polls
+- [x] Show the votes on the polls

+PR #2:

 - [ ] Add sorting function on feed/history/my polls
-- [ ] Remove empty responses
 - [ ] Create poll boards

-PR #2:

 - [ ] Improve the API for getting results for tier list and ranking
 - [ ] Rewrite `responses.py` and `results.py`
 - [ ] Make the user's response appear in the results tab